lsandov1/iteso-os/sheduling.md

 ## Process

 A instance of a program (object code stored on some media) running.

-On a modern OS, even on *idle*, there are many process running (kernel and user space processes)
+On a modern OS, even on *idle*, there are many process running (kernel and user space processes).

 To see all processes